amazon-ion/ion-docs/docs/spec.md

 their order.
 Duplicate annotation symbols are allowed but discouraged.

-In the text format, type annotations are denoted by a non-null symbol token and double-colons preceding any content:
+In the text format, type annotations are denoted by a non-null symbol token and double-colons preceding any value.
+Multiple annotations on the same value are separated by double-colons:

 ```
 {% raw %}